Our next Project Fund deadline is March 15, 2024 for projects happening between July 1 and December 31.

 Project Fund applicants increase their chances of being funded by contacting ACT to discuss their application prior to its submission.
 Director of Special Projects Rebecca Noon is the point of contact for the Project Fund: email@example.com or 401-680-5773.

-Submissions must be submitted through this online portal or written/typed and sent through the mail or dropped off in person at The City of Providence Department of Art, Culture + Tourism, ATTN: Micah Salkind, 444 Westminster Street Third floor, Providence, RI 02903.
+Submissions must be submitted through this online portal or written/typed and sent through the mail or dropped off in person at The City of Providence Department of Art, Culture + Tourism, ATTN: Rebecca Noon, 444 Westminster Street Third floor, Providence, RI 02903.

 Please note: incomplete and unsigned applications will not be reviewed.